BlackCryptix/stable-diffusion-discord-bot/Readme.md

 ---

 ## How to Use
 To use the bot inside the server, type `/generate` into the chat.
-The bot is configured to work best with an **Illustrator base model**, but other models might require adjustments (e.g., sampling method or resolution) for optimal results.
+The bot is configured to work best with an **Illustrious base model**, but other models might require adjustments (e.g., sampling method or resolution) for optimal results.

 ![plot](./images/command_prompt.png)